Britain Rolls Out AstraZeneca Shots As Virus Vaccinations Gather Pace - UrduPoint

 Britain started the new drive with 530,000 doses of the AstraZeneca vaccine, as it struggled to control a severe wave of infections that has threatened to overwhelm the public health system and prompted the government to warn tougher curbs can be expected.

-The vaccine, developed by AstraZeneca and the University of Oxford, is seen as a game-changer by many experts because it does not require very cold temperatures for storage like the ones from Pfizer-BioNTech and Moderna.
+The vaccine, developed by AstraZeneca and the University of Oxford, is seen as advantageous by many experts because it does not require very cold temperatures for storage like the ones from Pfizer-BioNTech and Moderna.

 That could mean greater access to the vaccine for less wealthy parts of the world in the fight against the coronavirus, which has infected nearly 85 million people with more than 1.8 million known deaths.

-Brian Pinker, an 82-year-old retired maintenance manager, received the first jab at Oxford's Churchill Hospital, NHS England said.

-"I'm very pleased that I got the Oxford vaccine," he said, adding that it was a "no-brainer" to get the shot.
+"I'm very pleased that I got the Oxford vaccine," said Brian Pinker, an 82-year-old retired maintenance manager who Britain's NHS said was the first to receive the AstraZenica jab.

-British Health Secretary Matt Hancock tweeted that he was "delighted that today we roll out the @UniofOxford / @AstraZeneca vaccine across the whole UK."
-"It's a vital step in our fight against this pandemic," he said.

-"We can see the way ahead in terms of a route forward, we can see how we can get out of this.
-But we do have a tough period ahead," Prime Minister Boris Johnson said Sunday.
+"The vaccine means everything to me.
+To my mind it's the only way of getting back to a bit of normal life," Pinker said at Oxford's Churchill Hospital.

+Health Secretary Matt Hancock told the BBC that Britain's fight against a resurgent virus has been "significantly accelerated" with the introduction of the AstraZenica vaccine.
+The virus has claimed 75,000 lives in Britain.

-Britain has already vaccinated around one million people after approving the Pfizer vaccine in early December and hopes to give shots to tens of millions in the next three months, Johnson said in a BBC interview.
+Britain has already vaccinated around one million people after approving the Pfizer vaccine in early December and hopes to give shots to tens of millions in the next three months, Prime Minister Boris Johnson said in a BBC interview.

+Vaccinations were also under way in European countries like France, Germany and Greece.

+But the French government on Monday faced growing pressure to accelerate its vaccination drive, with President Emmanuel Macron reportedly also furious over the slow pace of progress.

 Beijing has already administered around 4.5 million doses of largely unproven emergency vaccines this year -- mostly to health workers and other state employees destined for overseas jobs, according to authorities.